From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Picture-in-Picture (PiP)

-- Picture-in-Picture is a projector feature that simultaneously displays two different images or video sources on the same screen.
-It is like having two separate windows or screens overlaid on top of each other, with one smaller than the other.
-This can be useful for presentations, gaming, or watching multiple videos at the same time.
+- Picture-in-Picture is a feature that simultaneously displays two different images or video sources on the same screen.
+It is like having two separate windows or screens overlaid on each other, one smaller than the other.
+PiP can be helpful for presentations, gaming, or watching multiple video sources simultaneously.
+It's not a common feature, but some TVs and projectors have a built-in PiP feature, so look out for this if you think it's something you'll need.

 - Pixel Shift

 - Pixel shift is a technology used by some projectors to enhance the resolution of the projected image.
-It works by rapidly shifting the position of pixels in a diagonal direction by a small distance, creating a higher resolution image than the projector's native resolution.
-This can result in a clearer and more detailed picture.
+It works by rapidly shifting the position of pixels in a diagonal direction by a small distance, creating a higher-resolution image than the projector's native resolution.
+Pixel shift can result in a clearer and more detailed picture.

 Q